A fascinating collection of fan fictions that center around the original and most widely known Catwoman

 - Dating Catwoman: Duh.

-- surprisingly deconstructed.
+- Surprisingly deconstructed.
 Selina balks heavily at every instance of Batman asserting that it has to be done his way, and Bruce slips into an Ax-Crazy Knight Templar version of himself, dubbed Psychobat by just about everybody, whenever Selina's criminal past comes around and flaunts it's presence in front of him. they considered breaking up once or twice during some of the harsher episodes. they're still absurdly in love with each other, but it's not all rainbows and kittens after they hook up.

 - Deadpan Snarker: Jason Blood.
 Just... wow.
-This is his reaction when Poison Ivy tries to green him: “Just because I look at you when you speak, you shouldn’t assume that means I’m listening to or care about what you say.
+This is his reaction when Poison Ivy tries to green him: “Just because I look at you when you speak, you shouldn’t assume that means I’m listening to you or care about what you say.
 That’s just something I do to be polite.”
 Both sides of Two-Face start a fan club for Jason when they hear about this.

 - Also: "In the interests of proceeding before the fabric of space-time erupts into a flame of un-existence, let us say that I’m satisfied with your typically female and feline assurances uncorroborated by any rational explanation whatsoever."